DETAILED ACTION

 Given the advantage of increase prediction accuracy, one having ordinary skill in the art would have been motivated to make this obvious modification.

-Komedani discloses identifying that the at least one guideline needs to be revised based on a degree of mismatch between the expert consensus label and the ground truth label [If the evaluation result shows that the low quality of the annotation guideline has caused the low quality of the annotation, the evaluation module 240 may output information to that effect and the support information for supporting revision of the annotation guide” ¶20].
+Komedani discloses identifying that the at least one guideline needs to be revised based on the degree of mismatch between the expert consensus label and the ground truth label [If the evaluation result shows that the low quality of the annotation guideline has caused the low quality of the annotation, the evaluation module 240 may output information to that effect and the support information for supporting revision of the annotation guide” ¶20].

 Given the advantage of improving guidelines to improve further annotations, one having ordinary skill in the art would have been motivated to make this obvious modification.